What are Credit Card Finance Charges?

-For the sake of simplicity, a “credit card finance charge” is interest owed for borrowing money.
+For the sake of simplicity, a “credit card finance charge” is the interest credit card issuers charge in exchange for lending consumers money.

-If you fail to pay off your credit card balance in full each month, you’ll be subject to finance charges (assuming the APR is greater than zero).
+But if you do not pay off your credit card balance in full each month, you’ll be subject to finance charges (assuming the APR is greater than zero).

 The amount of finance charges will depend on both the accounting method and the APR tied to the credit card.